IGJmsn/Facebook-Clone-Design/README.md

 # Facebook-Clone-Design
-I recreated Facebook log in design
+I recreated Facebook log in design the CSS only